 Copper and Pipedrive are both solid CRM choices.
-Copper is great for smaller companies that are already using Google Workspace, especially for teams in the retail, hospitality, or SaaS industries whose sales processes are short-term and transactional.
+Copper may be a good choice for smaller companies that are already using Google Workspace, especially for teams in the retail, hospitality, or SaaS industries whose sales processes are short-term and transactional.
 Pipedrive can also work well for teams with less complex, linear sales workflows—unlike the non-linear, relationship-driven deal process of the professional or financial services industries.
-Where these two solutions really come up short against Affinity is around this long-term, relationship-driven dealmaking.
+Where these two solutions really come up short against Affinity is around long-term, relationship-driven dealmaking.

-If your team needs to support sophisticated dealmaking processes—for example, in a market like venture capital, private equity, investment banking, or commercial real estate—Copper and Pipedrive may be too limited.
+If your team needs to support sophisticated dealmaking processes—for example, in a market like venture capital, private equity, or investment banking—Copper and Pipedrive may be too limited.
 In these cases, a CRM supported by relationship intelligence and robust data automation will more effectively help you nurture and strengthen relationships long-term in order to win deals.